CPJPRINCE/opex_manifest_generator/README.md

 You can combine the generic options with `catalog, accession, both` to generate an identifier alongside generic data.

+## Use with of spreadsheet as an Input.

 <details>
 <summary>
-## Auto Classification - Spreadsheet as an Input Override
+For more details on Use of the Input Override Options click below
 </summary>

 This program also supports utilising an Auto Class spreadsheet as an input override, utilising the data added into said spreadsheet, instead of generating them ad hoc.

 In this way, metadata can be set on XIP Metadata fields, including: